ciderapp/Cider-Docs/support/troubleshooting.md

 * A clean installation can be done by doing the following guide associated with your operating system:

 {% hint style="warning" %}
-Note: This will remove your login state, settings and followed artists.
+Note: This will remove your current login state and unsynced data (Settings, Followed Artists).
 {% endhint %}

-***

 <details>
 <summary>Windows</summary>